What kind of advice we give

 - something that you have bought: you should bring the invoice/receipt for the item bought, and any letters/emails and the retailer have written, and any estimates for repairs.

-- a dispute with a neighbour over a boundary or building: you should bring any (Land Registry) title deeds (including plans), letters/emails to and from your neighbour, if affecting the party wall, the notices sent under the Party Wall Act and any communications/reports from the surveyor.
+- a dispute with a neighbour over a boundary or building: you should bring any (Land Registry) title deeds (including plans), letters/emails to and from your neighbour if affecting the party wall, the notices sent under the Party Wall Act and any communications/reports from the surveyor.